 Internally, the NeticaNode objects are character strings with extra attributes.
 So as.character(node) will return the name of the node.
+Because of this, the default c() function will strip off the essential attributes returning them to strings.
+Use the cc() function instead to avoid this problem.

-Note that if a NeticaNode object is stored in an R object, and the Node is subsquently renamed (with a call to the set method of NodeName), the old object may persist with the wrong name.
+Note that if a NeticaNode object is stored in an R object, and the Node is subsequently renamed (with a call to the set method of NodeName), the old object may persist with the wrong name.
 This may result in a situation where the printed names of the objects are different but node1==node2 returns true.
 This can be fixed with the code NodeName(net) <- NodeName(net).